Silky sweet potato pie with a gluten-free crust. This luscious pie recipe is dairy-free, refined sugar-free, paleo, and healthy!

 For the Sweet Potato Pie Filling

-- 3 cups small sweet potatoes 1-1/2 sweet potato puree
+- 3 cups pureed sweet potato (about 1.5 sweet potatoes)

 - 2 eggs

-- ¼ cup unsweetened almond milk or lite coconut milk
+- ¼ cup unsweetened almond milk or canned coconut milk

 - 1 teaspoon ground cinnamon